tianshang486/mysql/intl.en-US/FAQs/How to connect__cannot connect/How do I locate the IP address connected to an RDS for SQL Server instance?.md

     **Note:** The IP address 0.0.0.0/0 indicates that all IP addresses are allowed to access the RDS instance.

-2. Connect your computer to the RDS instance.
+2. Use a client to connect your computer to the RDS instance.
 For more information, see [Connect to an RDS for SQL Server instance](../../../../intl.en-US/Quick Start for SQL Server/Connect to an RDS for SQL Server instance.md#).
 3. Run the following commands to query the IP address of your computer:

     ``` {#codeblock_ti5_zct_8m4 .language-sql}